moaxcp/x11/README.md

 }
 ```

-All supported x11 extensions are automatically
-loaded by the client on startup.
-Users can check if
+All supported x11 extensions are automatically loaded by the client on startup.
-an extension is loaded or activated by calling
+Users can check if an extension is loaded or activated by calling

 ```
 client.loadedPlugin("BIG-REQUESTS");
 client.activePlugin("BIG-REQUESTS");
 ```

-If an extension is supported, then XRequests for
+If an extension is supported, then XRequests for that extension can be sent to
-that extension can be sent to the client.
+the client.

 ```
 client.send(Enable.builder().build());
 ```

-Otherwise, sending an unsupported request will
-result in an exception.
+Otherwise, sending an unsupported request will result in an exception.

 ```
-could not find plugin for request "%s"
+could not find plugin for request
 ```

 # Examples

-These examples are conversions of an Xlib example
-written in C.
+These examples are conversions of a X11lib example written in C.

 ## Hello World